-The advantages of blogging for your website are significant.
-HubSpot tells us that 92% of companies that blog regularly have gotten customers via their blogs.
-BlogHer reports that 81% of consumers in their survey said they trusted information they read in blogs.
+There are significant advantages of blogging for your website.
+HubSpot tells us that 92% of companies that blog regularly have gotten customers through their blogs.
+BlogHer reports that 81% of consumers say they trust information they read in blogs.
 ThinkCreative estimates the increase in leads for companies that blog at 126%.

 We could go on like this all day.
-There are that many studies and reports on the benefits of blogging out there.
+There are that many studies and reports out there on the benefits of blogging.

 The thing is, these results are based on regular, quality blogging.
 More often than not, that’s professional blogging.

 1. Your posts actually get written and published.